 I fall into character too.
 I ruffle my feathers, cock my head.
 I hear it—a whistle on the wind, a snatch of song.

-We’ve won a victory…
+We conquered Brundibár…

 I’d know that tune and that whistler anywhere!

 I stand frozen—all of us do—waiting for another whistle to be sure it is real.
 I scan the crowd but it is hard to see faces with everyone bundled against the cold.